Satavahana dynasty: Religion

 The Naneghat inscription of Nayanika, recorded on the walls of a cave, mentions that her husband Satakarni I performed several Vedic sacrifices, including ashvamedha (horse sacrifice), rajasuya (royal consecration), and agnyadheya (fire ceremony).
 The inscription also records substantial fees paid to Brahmin priests and attendees for these sacrifices.
 For example, 10,001 cows were granted for the Bhagala-Dasaratra sacrifice; and 24,400 coins were granted for another sacrifice, whose name is not clear.

 A number of Buddhist monastic sites emerged in the Deccan region during the Satavahana period.
 However, the exact relations between these monasteries and the Satavahana government is not clear.
 The Pandavleni Caves inscription issued during the reign of Kanha states that the cave was excavated by maha-matra (officer-in-charge) of the shramanas (non-Vedic ascetics).
 Based on this, Sudhakar Chattopadhyaya concludes that Kanha favoured Buddhism, and had an administrative department dedicated to the welfare of Buddhist monks.

-However, Carla M. Sinopoli notes that although there are some records of donations to the Buddhist monasteries by the Satavahana royals, the vast majority of the donations were made by the non-royals.
-The most common among these donors were merchants, and many of the monasteries were located along the important trade routes.
+The most common among donors were merchants, and many of the monasteries were located along the important trade routes.
 The merchants probably donated to the monasteries, because these sites facilitated trade by serving as rest houses, and possibly by directly participating in the trade.
 The monasteries appear to have been an important venue for displaying charitable donations, including the donations made to non-Buddhists (especially Brahmins).

 Language

-Most of the Satavahana inscriptions and coin legends are in a Middle Indo-Aryan language.
-This language has been termed "Prakrit" by some modern scholars, but this terminology can be considered correct only if the term "Prakrit" is defined broadly to include every Middle Indo-Aryan language that is "not exactly Sanskrit".
-The language of the inscriptions is actually closer to Sanskrit than to the literary Prakrit used in the Gaha Sattasai anthology attributed to the Satavahana king Hala.
+Most of the known Satavahana inscriptions and coin legends are in a Middle Indo-Aryan language.
+This language has been termed "Prakrit", defined broadly to include every Middle Indo-Aryan language that is "not exactly Sanskrit".
+The language of the inscriptions is actually closer to Sanskrit than to the literary Prakrit, Maharashtri Prakrit, used in the Gaha Sattasai anthology.